ajnelson/diskprint_workflow/README.md

 ## Debugging

 Each script of the workflow records its stdout, stderr, and exit status (...`.sh.{out,err,status}.log`).
 These logs should be supplied with debugging support requests.

+## Developing

+Contributions are welcomed!

+* The `master` branch is operational code used to generate results.
+* The `unstable` branch is development code, and is not guaranteed to work.
+* The `staging` branch is code being tested for merging into the `master` branch.  `staging`  might not have a stable Git history (be reset to other versions of commits), in the interest of keeping `master`'s history fairly linear and comprehensible.

+Contributions can safely target the `master` branch; `unstable` may live up to its name and thus be a bad partner-development target.
+Pull requests will undergo review and testing before merging.